MEGA Don Quijote Shibuya Floor Guide 2026: Souvenirs, Tax-Free Shopping & Tips

 Can I eat snacks bought tax-free before leaving Japan?

-No. Consumable goods such as snacks, cosmetics, and some health items may be sealed in a special tax-free bag.
+Until October 31, 2026, consumable goods such as snacks, cosmetics, and some health items may be sealed in a special tax-free bag.
 Do not open that bag while you are still in Japan.
+From November 1, 2026, Japan is scheduled to move to a refund-based system, and consumables used in Japan will not qualify for the departure customs check and refund.

 Can I bring a suitcase inside MEGA Don Quijote Shibuya?